spookylukey/django-views-the-right-way/source/forms.rst

 * You don't need to use ``FormView``, and I recommend you don't.

 * You don't actually need ``Form`` either.
-It's an API that provides a very helpful set of behaviours (validation etc.), but it's entirely possible to build forms in Django without it.
+It’s an API that provides a very helpful set of behaviours (validation etc.), but it’s entirely possible to build forms in Django without it.
 You need to know how forms work at the `HTML level <https://developer.mozilla.org/en-US/docs/Learn/Forms>`_, and you need to process `request.GET